Overcoming Credit Card Addiction…

 Pay more than the minimum balance required

-When you start saving more money (hopefully because you are keeping a good up-to-date budget) pay off your credit card debts as much as you can.
+When you start saving more money (by keeping a good up-to-date budget) pay off your credit card debts as much as you can.
 If you are feeling the crunch of the budget then you are on the right track.
 No pain, no gain.
-Also, no, I do not believe in a “treat” right after the debt (or part of) the debt has been pay off.
-This “treat yourself” mentality might start another positive feedback loop and you will find yourself back in the same predicament.
+I do not believe in a “treat” right after the debt (or part of) the debt has been pay off.
+The “treat yourself” mentality might start another positive feedback loop and a day will come where one find themselves right back in the same predicament.

 Have you dealt with credit card addiction?
 What is your favorite way to limit spending?